Ever wondered why horseshoes are used? Curious why some horses go barefoot? We explain horseshoes from the ground up.

 Q: How should you shoe a horse that kicks?

-Horses that kick can pose as a threat to people, other horses, and even themselves.
+Horses that kick can pose a threat to people, other horses, and even themselves.
 Most commonly, stall kickers run the risk of getting leg or hoof injuries.

 Q: How should you shoe a horse that overreaches?

 There are several reasons a horse may be overreaching.
-A horse may overreach because of how it is being ridden, fitness level, or conformation.
+A horse may overreach because of how it is being ridden, its fitness level, or conformation.

 If your horse is overreaching, have your farrier watch you ride so they can devise the best plan for corrective shoeing.